QuentinRa/blog.quentinra.dev/tools/vim/index.md

 to use vim peacefully, in exchange of ~30 minutes of your life and brain attention.

-Here some details about basic commands
+Here are some details about basic commands

 * [insert](commands/insert.md)
 * [move](commands/move.md)